-COMPLIANCE WITH THE CORPORATE GOVERNANCE CODE
+COMPLIANCE WITH CORPORATE GOVERNANCE CODE

-In the opinion of the Directors, the Company has applied the principles and complied with code provisions of the Corporate Governance Code and Corporate Governance Report (the "Code") as set out in Appendix 14 of the Listing Rules throughout the year ended 31 December 2018, save as disclosed below.
+In the opinion of the Directors, the Company has applied the principles and complied with code provisions of the Corporate Governance Code and Corporate Governance Report (the "Code") as set out in Appendix 14 of the Rules Governing the Listing of Securities on the Hong Kong Stock Exchange (the "Listing Rules") throughout the year ended 31 December 2019, save as disclosed below.

-Under code provisions A.4.1 and A.4.2, (i) non-executive directors should be appointed for a specific term, subjected to re-election; and (ii) all directors appointed to fill a causal vacancy should be subjected to election by shareholders at the first general meeting after appointment.
-Every director, including those appointed for a specific term, should be subjected to retirement by rotation at least once every three years.
+Under code provisions A.4.1 and A.4.2, (i) non-executive directors should be appointed for a specific term, subject to re-election; and (ii) all directors appointed to fill a causal vacancy should be subject to election by shareholders at the first general meeting after appointment.
+Every director, including those appointed for a specific term, should be subject to retirement by rotation at least once every three years.